jackyko1991/jackyko1991.github.io/_posts/2019-09-12-Cluster-Setup-1.md

 ![alt text](../assets/img/2019-09-12-Cluster-Setup-Part-1/pt2.jpg "Slurm support in AWS")

-In the coming posts there will be hand on steps to setup a Kubernetes and Slurm cluster.
+In the coming posts there will be hand on steps to setup a Slurm cluster.

 ## References
 - [Building a Raspberry Pi Cluster](https://medium.com/@glmdev/building-a-raspberry-pi-cluster-784f0df9afbd)